2dcl/2dcl/docs/guides/scene_creation.md

 ## Overview

-The overall process is divided in three main steps:
+The overall process is divided in two main steps:

  1. Creating a scene using a `scene.json`.
- 2. Compiling the scene with our provided compiler.
- 3. Uploading the scene using the `dcl` command.
+ 3. Uploading the scene using the `2dcl` command.

 ## What knowledge do I need?

 Since we're just starting with the project, our tools are a bit rough, that's why there's some knowledge you need to have to successfully deploy a scene:
-  * A minimum level of terminal/console usage knowledge.
+  * A minimum level of file management & console knowledge.
 Mainly how to move across directories and how to call programs in a terminal program.
 That can be the `Command Prompt` in Windows or `Terminal` in macOS or Linux.
   * Experience editing files, and with JSON formatting is also very helpful.
-  * Familiarity with deploying scenes to Decentraland using the `dcl` SDK command.

 ## What do I need to download?